nleethochawalit/GLACiAR2-master/README.md

 - Detected below the S/N threshold (status = -3).
 - Not detected by *SExtractor* (status=-4).

-If required by the user, the program can run a dropout selection criteria (dropout.py).
+If required by the user, the programme can run a dropout selection criteria (dropout.py).

 Outputs
 ----------

 The code produces a set of files, images and tables.
-Some of them are deleted for space reasons, while others are kept as a final result.
-We outline them below in order of appearance.
+Some of them are deleted on the fly to save memory space.
+We outline them below.

 - **New images**.

-The new images are the created images that contain the original observed data from the survey with the simulated galaxies added.
-Each iteration in the simulation produces one image.
-These are saved and then deleted immediately after SExtractor runs on them.
+The new images are the original images with the simulated galaxies added.
+Each iteration in the simulation produces one image per filter.
+They are saved and then deleted immediately after SExtractor runs on them.
+Location = *path_to_results*+*Results/images/*

 - **SExtractor Catalogues**